gvwilson/sensibleadventures/princess-bear/princess-bear.md

 No-one expected to.

 The prince pretended not to notice the change in Noxy's voice.
 "It is," he said.
-"The magician who was here before Sergeant Ranneda managed to refresh it a few years ago, but it cost her the sight in one eye."
+"The magician who was here before Sergeant Raneda managed to refresh it a few years ago, but it cost her the sight in one eye."
 He shook his head.
 "I know they're all volunteers, but it's still a lot to ask."